List of Star Wars species (U–Z): Yevetha

 Yevetha are a Star Wars legends species now extinct or severely endangered skeletal-looking race of humanoids from the planet N'zoth, near the Galactic Core.

 They were extremely xenophobic, considering all other races to be vermin.
 The Empire utilized them as shipyard workers and technicians during the Galactic Civil War, primarily because of their perfectionist nature and knack for technology.
 This backfired when the Yevetha took over all the Black 15 shipyards and killed or enslaved all the Imperials during a full retreat.
 During the events of the New Jedi Order, the Yuuzhan Vong attacked and destroyed the Yevetha at the behest of the Fia, a race from the Koornacht Cluster world of Galantos.
 So great was the Yevethan disdain for other species that one of the survivors chose to attack and destroy a Chiss clawcraft rather than accept aid.

 An Imperial officer once commented to Princess Leia that the Empire had always feared the potential of the Yevetha, noting that they were never allowed access to sensitive technology like hyperdrives.

 At their peak, the Yevetha controlled a vast fleet of Imperial Star Destroyers, Interdictor Cruisers, their own custom-made thrustships, and the Super Star Destroyer Pride of Yevetha.

 Yoda's species

-An unnamed race of diminutive green-skinned humanoids with large pointed ears.
+An unnamed and extremely rare race of diminutive green-skinned humanoids with large pointed ears.
 Some are powerful with the Force.
-Known members include Yoda (introduced in The Empire Strikes Back), Yaddle (first seen in Episode I – The Phantom Menace), Vandar Tokare (Knights of the Old Republic) and Grogu (also known as "the Child" or "Baby Yoda") of The Mandalorian.
+Known members include Yoda (introduced in The Empire Strikes Back), Yaddle (first seen in Episode I – The Phantom Menace), Vandar Tokare (Knights of the Old Republic) and Grogu (also known as "the Child" or, colloquially, "Baby Yoda") of The Mandalorian.
 They can live for many centuries, as Yoda claims to be 900 years old.
 Much about the species, including its name and origins, has been deliberately left vague by George Lucas and other Star Wars writers.